-Corequisite: RAD 107, RAD 129, RAD 152
+Corequisite: RAD 107, RAD 129, RAD 152 2/2/0 Course fee charged

 RAD 152 Clinical Practicum and Image Evaluation II

 The student is assigned to the radiology department in the second semester of a clinical education center.
 The practical application of imaging of the following: thorax, lower extremity, and pelvic girdle can be performed on actual patients through the competency process.
 Hands-on experience is provided under the direct supervision of qualified radiographers.